lyricalpolymath/DCL_ViewGame/README.md

 - Level 2 will show some ways in which technological progress has harmed us as a species

 - Level 3 is a warning, a wake up call to the people.
-Here the player starts to encounter some difficulty which represents the process undertaken by society.
+Here the player starts to encounter some navigation difficulty which represents the process undertaken by society.

 - Level 4 represents the inital struggle of humans overcoming their previous conventions and adapting in order to survive.

-- In level 5 the product of mindful technology becomes visible via means of abstract shapes with new materials.
+- Level 5 reflects the potential of mindful technology.

-- Level 6 is where the game really kicks off, make your way to the centre to see a 4D cube...
+- Level 6 is where the game really kicks off.

-- Level 7 is chaos unleashed through neuron style sculptures but some hidden geometry reveals the calm that is to come.
+- Level 7 showcases animated geometry and suggests a calm is to come.

 - Level 8, if you make it, is the birthplace of a new world.

+- Level 9 is the apex of this new world.

 ## Demo
 to simplify the experience of testing all levels while not being deployed to different areas of the Decentraland you can visit a demo here